Last Updated: July 21, 2021

 Of course, it gets even better.

-In 2020 there are roughly 7,758,809,332 people on Earth.
-Babies and toddlers probably don’t have an account.
-(And I do mean “probably” because some people make a profile for their newborns.)
-Most people from our grandparents’ generation probably don’t have one either.
+In 2021, there are roughly 7.9 billion people on Earth.
+It goes without saying that babies and toddlers probably don’t have a Facebook account.
+(And I do mean “probably” because some people make a profile for their newborns).
+Additionally, most people from our grandparents’ generation probably don’t have one either.

-But Baby Boomers, millennials, and Gen Z are all on Facebook and they’re the most targeted demographic by marketers.
+But most Baby Boomers, millennials, and Gen Z are on Facebook.
+And they’re the most targeted demographic by marketers.

 Today, about 71% of all Americans use the platform.